 You can turn a telephone's ability to redirect calls on and off.

 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.